John Manners, 8th Earl of Rutland: Career

 He was admitted at Queens' College, Cambridge, in spring 1619 and was awarded MA in 1621.
 He was admitted at the Inner Temple in November 1621.
-In 1632 he was High Sheriff of Derbyshire.
+In 1632, he was High Sheriff of Derbyshire.
 In April 1640 he was elected a Member of Parliament for Derbyshire in the Short Parliament.
-In 1641 he inherited the title Earl of Rutland on the death of his second cousin George Manners, 7th Earl of Rutland.
+In 1641, he inherited the title Earl of Rutland on the death of his second cousin George Manners, 7th Earl of Rutland.
 He was a moderate Parliamentarian and took the covenant in 1643.
-In 1646 he was Chief Justice in Eyre, North of Trent.
+In 1646, he was Chief Justice in Eyre, North of Trent.
 After the Restoration of the Monarchy he was appointed By King Charles II as Lord Lieutenant of Leicestershire on 14 February 1667 and held the post until 7 July 1677.

 Marriage and children

-In 1628 he married Frances Montagu, a daughter of Sir Edward Montagu, 1st Baron Montagu of Boughton, by whom he had one son and six daughters as follows:
+In 1628, he married Frances Montagu, a daughter of Edward Montagu, 1st Baron Montagu of Boughton, by whom he had one son and six daughters as follows: